-Archbishop Emeritus Desmond Tutu has voted in his sixth democratic South African election.
+Archbishop Emeritus Desmond Tutu has voted in his 6th democratic South African election.

 The anti-apartheid stalwart, and Nobel Peace Prize winner cast his special vote at his Milnerton home in Cape Town on Monday morning.

 Tutu and his wife Leah are just two of over 770 000 special voters who will vote over the course of Monday and Tuesday.

 The rest of eligible voters will make their make in the National and Provincial elections on May 8.